What I liked

 The Heathrow Plaza Premium lounge had a full spread with English breakfast classics:

 Food is one area where 3rd party lounges in London separate themselves from lounges elsewhere.
 Whereas most lounges provide sandwiches and food in a packet, nearly all lounges in London have a full meal service.
-If you visit this lounge on a holiday to London, I recommend to stay at my Airbnb in Angel, Islington.
-The property has a fantastic location and has proved very popular, with an average rating of 4.75*.

 As for the quality of the food - it was edible, but not amazing.
 I’m the 1st to complain about lounges that lack food choice, so I did appreciate the wide range available.
 I’ve been to some airport lounges with shocking food, including the Plaza Premium Lounge Ahmedabad, ANA Lounge Lisbon and the Escape Lounge Tunis!